-Streaming has greatly influenced how people watch their favourite shows and movies.
+Streaming has greatly influenced how people watch their favourite shows and movies — especially more so with the arrival of Netfix in Australia.
 With limited choices on pay TV, viewers now have much more accessible options to the best shows that they can watch — which includes documentaries.
+Among the popular of which are social and cultural docos.

 It all changed with the arrival of Netflix in Australia.
 With it came an influx of endless choices of shows and movies that viewers can watch at their own convenience — and only needing internet connection to stream to their content.
 This range of shows on offer from Netflix include captivating and thought-provoking docos that cover just about every genre from around the world.